 Before you start, you need:

-- the built-in DecayCore measurement tool, recommended for new measurements, or existing compatible external measurements, including REW-style exports
+- a measurement source: either the built-in DecayCore measurement tool or compatible external measurements, including REW-style exports

 - a calibrated measurement microphone